termehmohebbie/Deep-Learning/README.md

 #### Summary:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;None of the optimization attempts had achieved noticable increase in accuracy, instead some of them cause to increase in loss.
+&nbsp;&nbsp;&nbsp;&nbsp;None of the optimization attempts had achieved noticable increase in accuracy, instead some of them cause to increase in loss.
 Since there are a lot of categorical data in our dataset, may be trying decision trees or random forrest methods to get better results.
 Overally the attempt #3 had a little bit of positive influence on the model's performance.